DigitalTwin/steam-turbine-tutorial/documentation/Step-2.md

 <img src="images/step2-03.jpg" width="946" height="374" />

-In **Step 4: Build Orchestration***,* the BPMN file needs to know the above execution URL to run your analytic in the Digital Twin workflow.
+In [Step 4](Step-4.md), the BPMN file needs to know the above execution URL to run your analytic in the Digital Twin workflow.

 ##**What you learned**